-(d) Failure to restore positions within 90 days of an AI-displaced worker's death shall result in
+(d) Failure to restore positions within 90 days of an AI-displaced worker's death shall result in penalties equal to two years of the required salary.

 4.7 AI Displacement Insurance Fund

 (a) There is hereby established the Colorado AI Displacement Insurance Fund.